 Change is never easy, particularly in organizations.
 But there is some good news because whether you're a start-up trying out a new software program, or a multinational corporation changing strategic direction, there are ways to make the change process easier and more productive.
 Effectively leading change requires many elements but here are a few of the basics to consider.

 Harness the Buy-In

-In business, it doesn't take too long to realize that before any new change initiative works you need complete and total buy-in from not only front-line employees but also owners and executive leadership teams.
-Implementing any kind of change even change that is needed against resistance is nearly impossible.
+In business, it doesn't take too long to realize that before any new change initiative works, you need complete and total buy-in from front-line employees, owners, and executive leadership teams.
+Implementing any kind of change, even change that is needed against resistance, is nearly impossible.
 Buy-in ensures everyone is on board and the naysayers have no chance of derailing efforts.
 What's the trick to getting buy-in?
 Communicate early and often, be transparent and make change positive for people by explaining the "why" as well as the "how".

 Ensure Unified Direction and a Common Voice

 There also has to be a single direction and a common voice for change to be effective.
 In most cases, it makes sense to have the CEO in charge of leading the change initiative, and in the case of divisions or departments the leaders of these units.
 Some years ago I was asked to become the CEO to lead an organization's move beyond its current growth plateau.
 It was growing steadily but the leadership team at the time didn't have the experience to move the company from its current size (around 40 million) to the next level.
 I agreed to help as long as I had the total support of ownership in the direction that we needed to go.
 Basically, I told them that strategies and measures to evaluate success were fine but without total buy-in, it would be too easy to second guess and undermine efforts.
 Change will always be met with skepticism so it's paramount to build it on a solid and well-thought-out foundation.
 A unified direction and common voice are key.